Sheffield Castle: Thomas de Furnival's castle

 In 1270 Thomas de Furnival obtained a charter from King Henry III to build a castle at Sheffield.
 Thomas died soon after the castle was completed and was buried in the castle.
-The castle was damaged on 24 February 1574 when Sheffield suffered an earthquake damaging the apartment where Mary Queen of Scots was held prisoner.
 In 1707 a report was published stating that, when the castle was demolished in 1648, a large flat stone was found engraved I Lord Furnival; I built this castle-hall; And under this wall; Within this tomb was my burial.

 De Furnival's castle was built of stone, and extended from the river Sheaf to Waingate and from the river Don to Dixon Lane, an area of about 4.2 acre.
 A 2461 acre park was attached to the castle, it extended from the castle to Gleadless to the south and Handsworth to the east.

+16th century

 In 1516, George Talbot, 4th Earl of Shrewsbury, built the alternative residence of Sheffield Manor in the park.
+Some letters regarding the captivity of Mary, Queen of Scots, mention life in castle.
+An escape plan made for her in February 1571 fell through when she was moved from the Manor to the Castle.
+When she was at Sheffield in December 1571, she was able to walk on the lead roof of the castle, in the Earl's large dining room, and in the courtyard.
+The castle was damaged on 26 February 1574 when Sheffield suffered an earthquake damaging the apartment where Mary Queen of Scots was held prisoner.